ricardoues/Traffic-Sign-Classifier/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+First of all, I used LeNet architecture with some minor modifications.
+The Lenet architecture shows overfitting that is why we need to use dropout to improve the generalization of the model.

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|